-Year 3 Homework – Gods and Mortals
+Year 3 Homework – Urban Pioneers

-The new projects run for the first half of the Autumn term.
+The new projects run for the second half of the Autumn term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.

-Below are a list of ideas for each project, try one of these or something else project related.
+Below are some ideas for each project, try one of these or something else project related.

 - Make a collection of images you like in a scrap book.
 Imagine you have been asked to design a new building that will inspire the residents of your town or city.
 Design your architectural masterpiece and perhaps make a model of it!

 - Photograph examples of graffiti – decide if you think it is art or vandalism Sign your own name graffiti style on paper that is!
 There are online ‘graffiti-creators’ which will convert your name into a graffiti style lettering.
 Print your design idea and bring it to school.